ankheepaul/finalpaper.ps5/README.md

 Inputs contain data that are unchanged from their original and was used by Tom Cardoso while coducting his analysis and article.
 We use one data set: The data set used in our report fall under copyright laws and thus we cannot include the direct data files.

-Globe and Mail data: To obtain the observational data for this study, please click on the following link: [Link to observational data](https://www.theglobeandmail.com/files/editorial/News/nw-na-risk-1023/The_Globe_and_Mail_CSC_OMS_2012-2018_20201022235635.zip)
+Globe and Mail data: To obtain the observational data for this study, please click on the following [link](https://www.theglobeandmail.com/files/editorial/News/nw-na-risk-1023/The_Globe_and_Mail_CSC_OMS_2012-2018_20201022235635.zip).

-The original article that has been reproduced can be found here: [Bias behind Bars](https://www.theglobeandmail.com/canada/article-investigation-racial-bias-in canadian-prison-risk-assessments/)
+The original article that has been reproduced can be found here: [Bias behind Bars by Tom Cardoso](https://www.theglobeandmail.com/canada/article-investigation-racial-bias-in-canadian-prison-risk-assessments/).

 Outputs contain data that has been modified from the input data, the report and supporting material.